 There is no minimum group size and to protect resources and minimize impacts upon other visitors, the maximum group size allowed is ten people.
-Those wishing to camp and/or climb solo (alone) must submit a completed Solo Camping and Climbing Form.
+Those wishing to camp and/or climb solo (alone) must submit a completed Winter Use Registration Form.
 This also applies to day users who wish to climb above treeline.
-See Winter Administrative Procedures for more information.